airbnb/RxGroups/README.md

 For simple scenarios you can probably just let the original request be cancelled and fire a new one.
 However it's easy to see how this becomes a problem in more complex situations.

 Let's say your user is submitting a payment.
-You'll probably want to to guarantee that you can reattach to the same in-flight or completed request after rotating the screen or leaving the Activity and returning later.
+You'll probably want to guarantee that you can reattach to the same in-flight or completed request after rotating the screen or leaving the Activity and returning later.